-- strengthen the capacity of the voluntary sector to support victims and survivors of sexual and domestic abuse by providing free legal representation, second-tier advice, guidance and training (including advocacy tools, e.g. templates);
+- strengthen the capacity of the voluntary sector to support survivors of sexual and domestic abuse by providing second-tier advice, training and legal representation

-- develop strategic legal action to defend and enforce the housing rights of those escaping sexual and domestic abuse; and
+- develop strategic legal action to defend and enforce the housing rights of those escaping sexual and domestic abuse; an

-Strategic legal action is an important tool, along with communications and campaigning, to defend, enforce and promote the rights of those who escape sexual and domestic abuse.
-We are seeking both a structural shift in the way applications for housing assistance are treated administratively as well as a cultural and attitudinal shift in how victims and survivors of sexual and domestic abuse are treated when approaching their Local Housing Authority for support.
+Along with partners including Solace Women’s Aid, we are working for structural change in the way applications for housing assistance are handled administratively, as well as a cultural and attitudinal shift in how victims and survivors of sexual and domestic abuse are treated when they approach their local council for support.